squidarth/squidarth.github.io/_posts/2020-02-29-tail-at-scale.md

 ### Variances in Latency

-Before diving into what solutions are possible for managing variances in latency, Dean spends some time discussing the right ways to think about latency, as well as the reasons why not all requests to a system take the same amount of time.
+Before diving into what solutions are possible for managing variances in latency, Dean and Barroso spend some time discussing the right ways to think about latency, as well as the reasons why not all requests to a system take the same amount of time.